GuideFeatures Overview

 🔌 Agor MCP Server

 Anything a user can do in Agor, an agent can do too.
-The daemon exposes a Model Context Protocol (MCP) server with tools for sessions, worktrees, boards, zones, users, environments, and more.
+The daemon exposes a Model Context Protocol (MCP) server with tools for sessions, branches, boards, zones, users, environments, and more.
 Every session is auto-issued an MCP token, so agents are self-aware and can act on their own context.

 This is the foundational layer that makes assistants, scheduled prompts, message gateway, cards, and artifacts all possible.